xrdocs/design/_blogs/2022-07-01-cst-implementation-guide-5.md

 ## G.8275.1 and G.8275.2 PTP (1588v2) timing configuration

 ### Summary
 This section contains the base configurations used for both G.8275.1 and G.8275.2 timing.
 Please see the CST HLD for an overview on timing in general.
+G.8275.1 is the preferred method for end to end timing if possible since it provides the most accurate clock and has no limitations on interface type used for PTP peers.
+G.8275.1 to G.8275.2 interworking can be used on edge nodes to provide timing to devices requiring G.8275.2.

 ![](http://xrdocs.io/design/images/cmfi/cmf-timing.png)